A nickel ain’t worth a dime anymore.— YOGI BERRA

 - helps to finance the government, since the government prints the money;

 - can be used monetary policy to optimize the economy;

-- can adjust sticky prices in relation to other prices, since many people do not want to accept a lower price in some cases, such as lower prices for homes or lower wages.
+- can adjust sticky prices in relation to other prices, since many people do not want to accept lower prices, such as lower prices for homes or lower wages.